BV-BRC/p3_rast_app/README.md

-# p3_module_template
+# p3_rast_app
-Template repository for PATRIC release engineered modules.
+PATRIC application wrapper for running RAST jobs with the PATRIC RASTtk pipeline.